May 8, 2018

 7:30 PM, Peyton Hall

 Pre-Meeting Dinner: Prior to the meeting there will be a meet-the-speaker dinner at 6PM at Winberie’s in Palmer Square.
-If you’re interested in attending please contact email@example.com no later than Noon on April 10.
+If you’re interested in attending please contact email@example.com no later than noon on May 8.

-We look forward to seeing you at the dinner or at the meeting!
+We look forward to seeing you at the dinner and at the meeting!